polilluminato/fluentui-icons/README.md

 ## Icon List

-All icons that are 24 in size are included in the package, you can search for an icon and find the complete icon list [here](https://github.com/microsoft/fluentui-system-icons/blob/master/icons.md).
+All icons are included in the package, you can search for an icon and find the complete icon list [here](https://github.com/microsoft/fluentui-system-icons/blob/master/icons.md).

+You don't have to specify the size of the icon but only its name.

 ## Usage